NumberstoNeurons/Assignment2/README.md

 In your browser, go to:
     https://colab.research.google.com

-File → Open Notebook → GitHub tab → paste your repo URL → select numpy_worksheet.ipynb
+File → Open Notebook → GitHub tab → paste your repo URL → select Assignment_2_N2N.ipynb

 ### 2. Do the assignment
 Fill in answers and run cells normally in Colab.